 News & Announcements

 - The Centerville Housing Team is proud of the Residents of Centerville and their efforts to keep their houses and yards beautiful!
 Each month, we will take nominations for YARD OF THE MONTH Competition, and we will award the winner a decorative yard sign to indicate their status!
 Follow this link to nominate yourself or your neighbor for Yard of the Month!
-All nominations are due no later than 5 pm on August 5th.
-Winner will be announced on August 9th!
+All nominations are due no later than 5 pm on September 2nd.
+The winner will be announced on September 6th.

 - If you are interested in volunteering at the Centerville Recycling Center you will need to complete the appropriate volunteer release form and contact City Hall at 478-953-4734 or the Centerville Recycling Center at 478-975-0600.